Duncan v. Louisiana

 Duncan v.
-Louisiana, 391 U.S. 145 (1968), was a significant United States Supreme Court decision which incorporated the Sixth Amendment right to a jury trial and applied it to the states.
+Louisiana, 391 U.S. 145 (1968), was a significant United States Supreme Court decision which incorporated the Sixth Amendment right to a criminal jury trial and applied it to the states.

 Background

 In October 1966, Gary Duncan, a 19-year-old African-American, was driving down a Louisiana highway when he noticed his nephew Bert Grant and cousin Bernard St. Ann with a group of four white teenagers, including Herman Landry, on the side of the road.

 He became concerned because his cousins had reported occurrences of "racial incidents" at the recently desegregated school.
 He pulled over the car, stepped out, and asked his cousins to get in the car.
 Landry insulted Duncan, calling him a racial slur.
 According to historian Matthew Van Meter, Duncan told Landry to go home, "reaching out to the boy's arm in a gesture that was both conciliatory and final."

 The white youths testified that Duncan slapped Landry at this point, but Duncan and his relatives denied it.
 Duncan was arrested and ultimately charged with simple battery.
 As it was punishable by no more than two years, simple battery is a misdemeanor under Louisiana law and so he was not subject to trial by jury.
 Duncan was convicted and received a 60-day prison sentence and a fine of $150.

 He appealed on the grounds that the state had violated the Sixth and Fourteenth Amendments guaranteeing his right to a jury trial.
 The Court accepted the case, under its appellate jurisdiction from the Louisiana State Supreme Court.